cloudmesh-community/book/chapters/class/516/overview.md

 **Cloud AI Services**

-: As part of the class, we explore AI services that are are hosted in clouds and offered as service.
+: As part of the class, we explore AI services that are hosted in clouds and offered as service.
   If interested, you can use them in your projects.
 As part of this class you can develop AI services which can be hosted in the cloud and reused by others.